 The general rule is that the residence permit must be granted and the UT-card picked up before entering Sweden.
 It can take up to four weeks, from the time you have received your decision, for the card to be made and sent to the Embassy.

 You can then pick up your UT-card in person and do not forget to bring your passport.
 You can also authorize (give power of attorney to) another person to receive the UT-card on your behalf.
 The power of attorney has to be signed by the applicant / holder of permit and must be presented for the Embassy as well as a copy of the passport.
 You find the power of attorney at the top of this page.
-If you authorize DHL to pick up the card you must pay for the transportation costs yourself.

 If you obtain a permit to work in Sweden a family member (e.g. husband/wife and unmarried children under 21) may be granted a residence permit for the same period of time.
 If you receive a permit for at least six months, members of your family can also obtain work permits.
 Family members who are granted a residence permit need a residence permit card (see above).